-3. Without more, the statute of limitations for breach of warranty under subsection (a) runs from when the cause of action accrues under \$2-814(a).
+- 3. The statute of limitations for breach of warranty under subsection (a) runs from when the cause of action accrues under §2-725(2).
 Cf. Foxley v.
-Sotheby's, Inc., 893 F.
+Sotheby's, Inc., 893 F. Supp.

-Supp.
 1224 (S.D.N.Y.
 1995) (suit against auctioneer claiming fraud in sale of forged art work).
 Under the Uniform Sales Act the statute ran from the time of delivery or when quiet possession was disturbed.
 See Menzel v.
 List, 246 N.E.2d 742 (N.Y.
 1969).
 The question is whether in warranty of title disputes the statute should run from when the breach was or should have been discovered.
 Arguably, the latter time, capped by an appropriate tolling limitation, is proper.
 See Balog v.
 Center Art Gallery-Hawaii, Inc., 745 F. Supp.
 1556 (D.Haw.
 1990) (warranty that art work "genuine" explicitly extended to future performance).
 At the March, 1996 meeting, the Drafting Committee agreed upon a "discovery" statute of limitations with a four year tolling period.
-That decision is implemented in subsection (e).
-Section 2-814, however, still governs all other statute of limitations issues.

-4. The Drafting Committee deleted the phrase "in writing" from an earlier draft of subsection (b).
+That decision will be implemented in §2-714. - 4.
+The Drafting Committee deleted the phrase "in writing" from an earlier draft of subsection (b).
 The language of disclaimer need not be in a record.
 If the disclaimer is in a record, however, the language must be conspicuous and can follow the suggested wording to secure a "safe harbor."
-See §2-408(c).

-5. In March, 1995 meeting, the Drafting Committee concluded that (1) the disclaimer provisions in subsections (b) and (c) should be retained in §2-4022 rather than moved to §2-408, and (2) no special protection for consumer buyers was needed in light of the new provision governing standard form records. §2-206.
-At the September, 1996 meeting, it was argued that the word "notice" should be substituted for "knowledge" in subsection (a) (2).
-Since notice is a broader concept, this might narrow the scope of the warranty against liens or encumbrances.
-No action was taken.

-6. Warranty issues involving infringement, subsection (e), the licensing of technology and transfers of other intellectual property remain to be decided.
-A probable model for revision is Article 42 of CISG.

-7. Subsection (e) is new: Lack of privity is no defense between the seller and a remote buyer.
+See §2-316(c). - 5.
+In March, 1995 meeting, the Drafting Committee concluded that (1) the disclaimer provisions in subsections (b) and (c) should be retained in \$2-312 rather than moved to \$2-316, and (2) no special protection for consumer buyers was needed in light of the new provision governing standard form records. \$2-206. - 6.
+Warranty issues involving infringement, subsection (e), the licensing of technology and transfers of other intellectual property remain to be decided.
+A probable model for revision is Article 42 of CISG. - 7.
+Subsection (e) is new: Lack of privity is no defense between the seller and a remote buyer.
 A remote buyer's remedies against the seller, however, are limited by the contract between that seller and its immediate buyer and Article 2.
 In short, the remote buyer's rights are derivative.
-See §2-401(definitions) and §2-410(a).
-Moreover, a remote buyer's claim against the seller must be brought within four years after the cause of action is should be discovered.
+See \$2-313(a) (definitions) and \$2-318(a).
 The cases are divided on whether lack of privity is a defense in warranty of title suits.
 See Note, 45 Bus.
 Lawyer 2289 at 2300 (1995); Mitchell v.
 Webb, 591 S.W.2d 547 (Tex.Civ.App.
-1979)(lack of privity no defense).
+1979) (lack of privity no defense).

-SECTION 2-403.
-EXPRESS WARRANTIES: GENERAL.
+SECTION 2-313.
+EXPRESS WARRANTIES.